kubernetes/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/check-if-dockershim-removal-affects-you.md

 You cannot get container information using `docker ps` or `docker inspect` commands.
-As you cannot list containers, you cannot get logs, stop containers, or execute something inside container using `docker exec`.
+As you cannot list containers, you cannot get logs, stop containers, or execute something inside a container using `docker exec`.

 {{< note >}}